chgeuer/azure-isv-cookbook/technical-envisioning-session.md

-# The technical envisioning session
+# The technical envisioning / technical discovery session

 The engineering part of an engagement usually starts with a 'technical envisioning session', during which we try to understand your system better.
 This session is usually time-boxed to 60 minutes, so we won't have time to go super-deep in each aspect.